rdmouhouadi/Mental_Health_State_Prediction/README.md

       ```sh
       pip install -r requirements.txt
       ```
+## **Utilization**
+*This section will be used to indicate how to use the model/web app: the input to enter in the web app or the file to upload.
+We can also redirect the reader to the Demo video that we'll make.*
+## **Roadmap**
+*Here, we will put what comes next (new features, a deployment in an owned domain, a proper service solution software,...).*
+## **Contribution**
+*We should decide if we invite and/or accept contributions to this project (leave it open source).*
 ## **License**
 Distributed under the MIT License.
 See `MIT LICENSE` for more information.
 ## **Authors**